How CPAN Case Questions Test PACU Judgment

 A typical Phase I reasoning chain looks like this:

-- What is changing now?
+- What is changing now (the new data in the stem)?

 - Which threat is most immediate: airway, ventilation, circulation, neurologic status, pain, temperature, bleeding, medication effect, or safety?